 Irish Authors Held Hostage, John Morogiello, 2006

 I remember Tim and me stumbling out from the Warehouse Theater on 7th Street, trying to regain our composure.
 Each “remember…” triggering a new fit of laughter over this comedy about terrorists who, figuring Irish writers would be good for ransom, capture Oscar Wilde, George Bernard Shaw, Samuel Beckett, James Joyce, W.B.
 Yeats, Sean O’Casey, Brendan Behan, among others.
-Naturally, the writers, in true O. Henry Ransom of Red Skin fashion, were too much for the hostage takers.
+Naturally, the writers, in true O. Henry Ransom of Red Chief fashion, were too much for the hostage takers.
 Review.

 We have BEGGED John Morogiello, who now runs Best Medicine Rep, to restage this.
 Maybe you can convince him.

 While almost universally disliked by critics, I liked the shock of Joe Calarco’s decision to have the audience sit facing a mirror image of themselves while the assassins play among the seats.
 Andy Brownstein’s sloppy, maniacal Samuel Byck has yet to be topped, no matter how often I see the musical.
 Review